ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 # Privacy Considerations {#privacy-considerations}

-The generation and transmission of DMARC failure reports (sometimes referred to as "forensic reports") raise significant privacy concerns that must be carefully considered before deployment.
+The generation and transmission of DMARC failure reports raise significant privacy concerns that must be carefully considered before deployment.

 Given these factors, many large-scale providers limit or entirely disable the generation of failure reports, preferring to rely on